JeMaNd-r/Shiny-earthworm-distribution/README.md

   - **Romy Zeiss** - Provided README file, R code and data - [JeMaNd_r](https://github.com/jemand-r)

-See also coauthors in Zeiss et al. (2023) who participated in this project.
+See also coauthors in Zeiss et al. (2023) Conservation Biology who participated in this project.

 ## License

 This project is licensed under the [MIT license](LICENSE.md) - see the [LICENSE.md](LICENSE.md) file for details.

+## Reference

+Zeiss, R., Briones, M. J., Mathieu, J., Lomba, A., Dahlke, J., Heptner, L. F., ... & Guerra, C. A. (2023).
+Climate effects on the distribution and conservation of commonly observed European earthworms.
+Conservation Biology.